oddkiva/sara/doc/sphinx/source/multiviewgeometry/coordinate_systems.rst

    \mathbf{R} = \left[ \mathbf{i}_C | \mathbf{j}_C | \mathbf{k}_C \right] \\

-In other words, the rotation matrix :math:`\mathbf{R}` whose column vectors are **the basis vectors of camera coordinate system expressed in the bus coordinate system**.
+In other words, the rotation matrix :math:`\mathbf{R}` whose column vectors are **the basis vectors of camera coordinate system expressed in the world coordinate system**.

 Euler Angles
 ============

-The Euler angles :math:`(\psi, \theta, \phi)` are one parameterisation to describe a rotation matrix.
+The Euler angles :math:`(\psi, \theta, \phi)` are rotation angles about each axis that describe a rotation matrix.

+Let us first describe the rotation axes.
 Consider an airplane and the local coordinate system attached to it.
-The usual convention of the local coordinates used in aerospace is as follows:
+The usual axis convention in aerospace engineering is as follows:

-- The x-axis is the longitudinal axis pointing to the nose.
+- The :math:`z`-axis is the longitudinal axis pointing to the airplane nose.
-- The y-axis is the transversal axis pointing to the right.
+- The :math:`y`-axis is the transversal axis pointing to the right.
-- The z-axis is the vertical axis pointing downwards
+- The :math:`x`-axis is the vertical axis pointing downwards to the ground.

 In terms of rotation,

-- The z-axis is the yaw axis (NO head movement)
+- The :math:`z`-axis is the (current) yaw axis (NO head movement)
-- The y-axis is the pich axis (YES head movement).
+- The :math:`y`-axis is the (current) pich axis (YES head movement).
-- The x-axis is the roll axis ("Indian" MAYBE head movement).
+- The :math:`x`-axis is the (current) roll axis ("Indian" MAYBE head movement).

-Such a rotation is understood the composition of three elementary rotations in the following order:
+A 3D rotation can be decomposed into three elementary rotations in the following
+order:

-- Yaw about the :math:`z` axis by an angle :math:`\psi`,
+1. Yaw about the :math:`z`-axis by an angle :math:`\psi`,
-- Pitch about the current :math:`y'` axis by an angle :math:`\theta`,
+2. Pitch about the current :math:`y'`-axis by an angle :math:`\theta`,
-- Roll about the current :math:`X''` axis by an angle :math:`\phi`
+3. Roll about the current :math:`x''`-axis by an angle :math:`\phi`

+Let us stress again the rotation order is very important.

-The rotation matrix must be expressed with respect to the initial axes and it can be show that:
+The rotation matrix expressed with respect to the initial local coordinates is calculated as:

 .. math::

-   R(\psi, \theta, \phi) = R_z(\psi) R_y(\theta) R_x(\phi)
+   \mathbf{R} (\psi, \theta, \phi) = \mathbf{R}_z (\psi)
+                                     \mathbf{R}_y (\theta)
+                                     \mathbf{R}_x (\phi)

 Proof
 -----